The ultimate Cancun Travel Guide: All You Need to Know to Plan Your Trip

 Where is Cancun Located?

-Cancun is located on the north tip of the Mexican Caribbean Coast in the state of Quintana Roo, one of the three states that make up the Yucatan Peninsula region.
+Cancun is located at the northern tip of the Mexican Caribbean Coast, in the state of Quintana Roo, one of the three states that make up the Yucatán Peninsula.

-It borders Yucatan state on the northwest side, Campeche state on the southwest side, and Belize on the southern side.
+It borders the Yucatán state on the northwest side, the Campeche state on the southwest side, and Belize on the south.

 Distances to the main destinations in the Yucatan Peninsula